Ryzen 7 9800X3D vs Core Ultra 9 285K

 • You need more cores for multi-threaded workloads

 At $589.99, the Core Ultra 9 285K is the premium option.
-It takes the lead in cores and socket.
-Tagged as Best Value and Best Performance and Premium Pick.
+It takes the lead in cores and threads.
+Tagged as Best Performance.

 Strengths